-1.1 Partnerships shall be a prominent source of income for ELSA.
+- 1.1 Partnerships shall be a prominent source of income for ELSA. - 1.2 The International Board of ELSA shall: - a.

-- a.
 Opt for an outreach strategy which embraces a more diverse, wider spectrum of partners; - b.
 Work on improving its cooperation with current partners; - c.
 Focus on partners whose duties can reach the needs of ELSA members, including inkind agreements; - d.
 Utilise its partners' specialities and collaborate with them in its projects and its campaigns.